- Meditation group

 The ideal number for each group is seven members.

 How do the groups function?

-Each session begins with opening words and lighting of the chalice followed by check-in (similar to joys and concerns).
-There is a brief reading followed by several questions for the group to ponder and discuss.
+Each session begins with Opening Words and Lighting of the chalice followed by check in (similar to joys and concerns).
+There is a brief reading followed by two or three questions for the group to ponder and discuss.

 What is the group structure?

-Groups meet approximately once a month for two hours .
+Groups meet approximately once every three weeks for two hours each session.
 Each group is led by a facilitator or co-facilitators chosen by the minister.
-Unlike for committees, no additional time commitment is needed for preparation, followup, or other church work.
+Unlike committees, there is no additional time commitment for preparation, followup, other church work.
 The groups are time for you.